|1969 : The Mysterious Firebird Ram Air Emblems

 In 1973, all GM A-body models (Chevrolet Chevelle, Buick Century, Oldsmobile Cutlass, and Pontiac Lemans) were redesigned from

 the ground up.
 While sales were strong, not everyone liked the bigger body style.
 Along with the redesign, several things occurred in

 1973 that seriously affected the Pontiac GTO.
 Fans of open top motoring were saddened to learn that there would be no convertible

 A-bodies offered at all for 1973, and performance enthusiasts were disappointed to see the GTO grow in both size and weight, yet the

 up the air.
-While the air smelled sweeter out the tailpipe, the EGR valve, along with re-calibrated carburetors to lean out fuel
+While the air smelled sweeter out the tailpipe, the EGR valve, along with re-calibrated carburetors to lean out fuel mixtures,

-mixtures, hindered performance.
-New federal noise regulations were enacted, which not only tested vehicles at idle, but also at
+hindered performance.
+New federal noise regulations were enacted, which not only tested vehicles at idle, but also at cruising speeds

 and at wide open throttle, and new federal standards went into effect requiring a 5 mph impact-resistant front bumper, and a 2.5 mph